-The OmniTurm brings momentum to Frankfurt’s banking district.
-The exceptional design by Danish architect, Bjarke Ingels mixes apartments with office space and public use to bring more life to the skyline.
+The OmniTurm brings momentum to Frankfurt’s Financial District.
+The exceptional design by Danish architect Bjarke Ingels mixes apartments with office space and public use to bring more life to the skyline.
 The residential areas are pushed to the middle of the 45-storey high-rise building; “A high-rise with hip swing” was the title of the press when the plans were presented.

 Photos of construction situation of OmniTurm are available on Phorio.